 No one tests antennas anymore.

 The fact is, most online retailers have never seen the antenna their selling out of the box.
 Do you think Amazon® tests antennas?
 How many antennas do you think Amazon® installed in the last year?
 Do you think there's anyone at Amazon® that knows the slightest thing about TV antennas and how thay work?
 Take a moment and Google search HD Stacke antenna > .
-Right there on the first page is Amazon® and Walmart® both claiming to have our HD Stacker antenna.
+Right there on the first page of Google is Amazon® and Walmart® both claiming to have our HD Stacker antenna.
 You click on their link only to find you've been decieved.
+All you'll find is a page full of cheaply made, poor performing imported TV antennas.

 What's the difference between a VHF TV antenna and a UHF TV antenna? >